 Sometimes, though, filing an answer in a judicial foreclosure or starting a suit to fight a nonjudicial foreclosure isn’t always the best option.
 Say you’re facing a judicial foreclosure and you have an argument that requires you to file another type of pleading to preserve your rights, then filing an incorrect response might cause you to lose an important right.
 For instance, if the foreclosing party made an error, like failing to properly serve you with the foreclosure lawsuit, you can dispute the court’s jurisdiction by filing a motion to dismiss.
 If you win, the foreclosure has to start over.
 But if you file an answer, you “stipulate,” or agree, that the court has the right to hear the case and the foreclosure goes ahead.
 Litigation is complicated and most people fare better after getting assistance from an attorney.

 You’ll most likely need to hire an attorney to be successful in fighting a judicial or nonjudicial foreclosure.
-Unless the lawyer thinks you have a very good case, you may not want to bother.
+Unless the lawyer thinks you have a very good case, you might not want to bother.

 If you want to learn about possible ways to avoid a foreclosure—like with a loan modification, short sale, or deed in lieu of foreclosure—consider talking to a HUD-approved housing counselor.
 (Learn about using a HUD-approved housing counselor.)